-- a description of the equipment under test (including main dimensions; name, model and serial number of each unit; name, model and serial number of noise-producing components and sub-assemblies in the equipment under test); - b) a complete description of the idle and operating modes, including operating speed, data medium used and the test programme in terms that are meaningful for the type of equipment being tested; - c) a complete description of the installation and mounting conditions; - d) the location of the equipment in the test environment; - e) the location and functions of an operator, if present; - f) the nominal power line frequency, in hertz (e.g. 50 Hz), and the measured power line voltage, in volts; - g) a sample of typical hardcopy output of the product being tested, which, when applicable, should be filed as part of the recorded data; - h) a statement as to whether the noise emission depends on room temperature, if known.
+- a) a description of the equipment under test (including main dimensions; name, model and serial number of each unit; name, model and serial number of noise-producing components and sub-assemblies in the equipment under test); - b) a complete description of the idle and operating modes, including operating speed, data medium used and the test programme in terms that are meaningful for the type of equipment being tested; - c) if applicable, the ambient temperature, in degrees Celsius, relative humidity, as a percentage, and altitude, in metres, representing a simulated measurement; - d) a complete description of the installation and mounting conditions; - e) the location of the equipment in the test environment; - f) the location and functions of an operator, if present; - g) the nominal power line frequency, in hertz (e.g. 50 Hz), and the measured power line voltage, in volts; - h) a sample of typical hardcopy output of the product being tested, which, when applicable, should be filed as part of the recorded data; - i) a statement as to whether the noise emission is known or reasonably likely to vary with ambient temperature and/or altitude in a prescribed manner, if known.